 Don’t drive drunk

-So there you have it.
-Those are the techniques that have kept me alive this long, despite my affinity for ski towns and my strange magnetism for bad weather.
-There are certainly other things you can do and items you can add (I like carrying a two-way satellite communicator, for example) to mitigate risk, and I’d recommend that you do your own homework before undertaking any large, cold-weather journeys.
+There are certainly other things you can do and items you can add (like a two-way satellite communicator, for example) to mitigate risk and do your own homework before undertaking any large, cold-weather journeys.
 Hopefully, these basic tips, though, will get you safely to your destination.